awalon/MailToTelegramForwarder/README.md

 ## Description

-MailToTelegramForwarder is a Python based daemon that will fetch mails from a remote IMAP server and forward the subjects via Telegram API.
+MailToTelegramForwarder is a Python based daemon that will fetch mails from a remote IMAP server and forward them via Telegram API.
 There's no need for a dedicated mail server and piping Alias to a script; you can use any IMAP capable provider like gmail, outlook, self-hosted, etc. to use this feature.
 Using a dedicated IMAP mailbox